cariahmarey/BA-Topic-Model-Framinganalyse/README.md

-# BA: Framing-Analysis with Topic Modeling
+# BA: Identification of Cultural Motives with Topic Modeling
 ## Order of Execution

 1. Preprocessing